myxor/WhoRules/README.md

 This project was born out of pure fun and should be considered as such.
 Nevertheless, I would be happy if anyone considers this fun oder even useful in any way.

+Please also note that still a lot of strings are hardcoded in german language in the code.
+I hope that i can someday move these to translation files.